 Look for nightgowns in the season’s hottest colors, and choose details that are on point, like lace trims, bold prints, or draped necklines.

 Sneak a few fashion forward elements into your pajamas and loungewear and get a taste of the trends, even when you’re in your pjs.

-Like anything else in your closet, from work clothing to cocktail dresses, blue jeans to weekend and vacation wear, if you don’t like your nursing nightgowns you’ll hate wearing them and they'll end up unworn.
+Like anything else in your closet, from work clothing to cocktail dresses, blue jeans to weekend and vacation wear, if you don’t like it the chances are greater that you won't wear it.
+It's the same with nursing nightgowns - if you hate them, they'll end up unworn.